One-Touch Soccer logo

 10.1 - Standard Fouls

-Standard FIFA-rules Fouls that result in a Free Kick for the opposing team include:
+Standard Fouls that result in a Free Kick for the opposing team include:

 a) Holding, handling, playing in a dangerous manner, impeding (obstruction)